FelipeSBarros/EAD_doutorado/texto/revision_biblio.md

 * Provides historical record and represents trends over time;
 * Prioritizes sampling locations and field surveying times;

 Remote Sensing is a complementary tool for Water Quality monitoring, which differently from in-situ measurement, allows a broader spatial analysis and temporal scale [@soria-perpinya_validation_2021].
-Main limitations of optical Remote Sensing are: it is limited to the uppermost part of the water column; it cannot provide information in cloudy days;
-When considering multi spectral sensors, which usually has better spatial resolution, the broad spectral range of its bands makes difficult to find the specific feature (peaks, shoulder, troughs caused by water's Optically Active Constituents (OAC) from the water leaving reflectance.

-Hyper spectral sensors like, Sentinel 3 (S3), which is specifically designed  for water studies and have Ocean and Land Color Instruments (OLCI) with narrower bands specifically positioned for some of the OAC, despite of having a coarse spatial resolution (300 meters);
+specifically designed  for water studies and have Ocean and Land Color Instruments (OLCI) with narrower bands specifically positioned for some of the OAC, despite of having a coarse spatial resolution (300 meters);

 S2 study of surface dynamics of large number of water bodies (> spatial resolution but less accurate. [@soria-perpinya_validation_2021]